Bond Calculator

 Sophisticated investors care about more than just return; they care about risk.
 In the bond market, the primary danger is Interest Rate Risk—the risk that rising rates will reduce the value of your bond portfolio.
 To measure this, we use Duration and Convexity.

-Convexity measures the curvature of this relationship.
-It is the "second derivative" of the price-yield curve.
+- Convexity: Measures the curvature of the price-yield relationship.
 A bond with higher convexity is generally more desirable because its price rises more when rates fall and drops less when rates rise compared to a lower convexity bond with the same duration.

 5. Premium vs. Discount Bonds